SmartMME: Implementation of Base Station Switching Off Strategy in ns-3: Evaluation

 \subsection{Random Switching Off}

 This experiment ran the basic simulation with randomly switching off the \ac{BS}s.
 Here the \ac{BS}s are scheduled to switch off for a period of $2$ seconds in a simulation of $11.24$ seconds.
-For each \ac{BS}, a random integer less than $9$ is generated using the \texttt{rand()} function of the standard library in \texttt{C++}, say $X$, and the \ac{BS} is scheduled to sleep from $X$ seconds to $X+2$ seconds. \figurename~\ref{fig:RandomSwitchingOff} shows the energy consumption per \ac{BS} varying with the number of UEs connected to it.
-The energy consumption is higher than that in the basic simulation because randomly switching off a \ac{BS} entails a lot of overhead of handovers to ensure the QoE.
+For each \ac{BS}, a random integer less than $9$ is generated using the \texttt{rand()} function of the standard \texttt{C++} library, say $X$, and the \ac{BS} is scheduled to sleep from $X$ seconds to $X+2$ seconds. \figurename~\ref{fig:RandomSwitchingOff} shows the energy consumption per \ac{BS} varying with the no. of UEs connected to it.
+The energy consumption is higher than basic simulation because randomly switching off a \ac{BS} entails a lot of overhead of handovers to ensure the QoE.